-The Department of Environmental Sciences, in collaboration with the Université du Littoral, Côte D'Opale (ULCO), France, offers a two year Master of Science degree in Environmental Sciences.
+The Department, in collaboration with the Université du Littoral Côte D'Opale (ULCO), France, also offers a joint two-year MSc Program in Environmental Sciences.
 Students successfully completing the requirements of the Program will receive a Double Master's Degree, one from each institution.
-Students must complete a total of 24 credits or equivalent of core courses and 6 credits or equivalent of either a Master Research Thesis or Master Professional Project.
+These students must complete the course "Advanced Topics in Environmental Sciences" (EVSC 341).
+They are also eligible to carry out the research part of their degree at ULCO, after undergoing a selection process.